Skip to content

 Even if it seems stable at first, a TV mounted without studs or anchors can pull out over time, especially if you tilt or swivel it often.
 And if the mount fails, you’re looking at damage to your wall, the mount, and possibly your expensive TV.

 The best way to avoid all of this?
-Anchor into the wall studs — solid vertical beams behind the drywall that are designed to bear weight.
+Anchor into the wall studs - solid vertical beams behind the drywall that are designed to bear weight.
+If you live in an older home with plaster surfaces, see our guide on how to find studs behind plaster and lath walls before drilling.
 If those aren’t accessible, specialized anchors may work in certain cases, but they must be carefully selected based on your TV’s weight and mount type.
+Our complete walkthrough on how to mount a TV covers the full step-by-step process.

 Is it ever safe to mount a TV without studs?